Wytamma/wytamma.github.io/_posts/2023-12-07-fall-of-reason.md

 ---

 The [ruliad](https://writings.stephenwolfram.com/2021/11/the-concept-of-the-ruliad/) is everything that is computationally possible.
-Proposed by Stephen Wolfram, represents the ultimate frontier of computational possibilities.
 It is the limit of following all possible paths of computation in all possible ways.
 The idea of a ruliad humbles thinkers faced with infinite possibilities, it is like reading your future conversations in the [Library of Babel](https://libraryofbabel.info/bookmark.cgi?hvbybyuyauuxwpmtuwfowuobe42).

 <!--more-->